Zimbabwe's leader thanks China's Xi, pledges to boost ties - Philly

 Zimbabwe is among the African countries targeted by China's trillion-dollar "Belt and Road" initiative promising roads, ports, and other infrastructure.
 That's widely seen as providing the continent's economy with a much-needed boost, although some have questioned the long-term ability of recipient nations to pay for the projects.

-Most recently, the United States has sounded the alarm that the Chinese money flooding Africa risks bringing dependency, exploitation and intrusion on nations' basic sovereignty.
+Most recently, the United States has sounded an alarm that the Chinese money flooding Africa risks bringing dependency, exploitation and intrusion on nations' basic sovereignty.

 Former U.S. Secretary of State Rex Tillerson said last month in the Ethiopian capital, Addis Ababa, that while Chinese investment is "badly needed," African countries should "carefully consider the terms."